 Guangdong Evergreen Feed Industry Co. was the winner of the F3 Fish-Free Feed Challenge, selling over 84,000 metric tons of feed to the industry in 16 months.
 Check out their acceptance speech here.

-Our second F3 Challenge, the F3 Fish Oil Challenge, aims to find fish oil replacements that contain essential fatty acids in ratios that mimic the average fatty acid profile found in forage fish.
-The prize will be awarded to the team that has sold the greatest amount of DHA + EPA + ARA as calculated from sales of qualified F3 Oil by the end of the Challenge.
-The winner will be announced at the Global Aquaculture Alliance’s GOAL Conference in Chennai, India.
-Stay tuned for more details.
+Our second F3 Challenge, the F3 Fish Oil Challenge, aimed to find fish oil replacements that contain essential fatty acids in ratios that mimic the average fatty acid profile found in forage fish.
+The prize was for the team that sold the greatest amount of DHA + EPA + ARA as calculated from sales of qualified F3 Oil by the end of the Challenge.
+The winner was announced in October 2019 at the Global Aquaculture Alliance’s GOAL Conference in Chennai, India.

 In February 2019 we hosted the second F3 Meeting to bring together feed companies and contestants of the current F3 Challenge.
 We are eager to see how these connections accelerate the use of fish oil substitutes in aquaculture and hopeful that the positive impact our challenge has had is only just the beginning.
 Check out highlights from the 2019 F3 Meeting here.